awsdocs/amazon-sqs-developer-guide/doc_source/sqs-add-update-remove-tag-queue.md

    System.out.println(String.format("ListQueueTags: \tTags for queue %s are %s.\n", QUEUE_NAME, listQueueTagsResult.getTags()))
    ```

-1. To add or update the values of the queue's tags using the tag's key, use the `TagQueue` API action:
+1. To add or update the values of the queue's tags using the tag's key, add the following code which uses the `TagQueue` API action:

    ```
    final Map<String, String> addedTags = new HashMap<>();